 Even artists like Pablo Picasso, who was not necessarily known for his sculptures, created hundreds of sculptures between 1909 and 1930 – and became a great inspiration for Futurists, Dadaists, and Constructivists with his abstract and reduced works.

-All these artists were experimenting with new ways to represent the world around them, and they began to simplify their work.
-This trend continued with artists like Hans Arp, Jacques Lipchitz, Piet Mondrian, and Wassily Kandinsky, who were interested in exploring the relationship between form and color.
+Many artists of the time were experimenting with new ways of depicting the world around them.
+This trend continued with artists such as Hans Arp, Jacques Lipchitz, Piet Mondrian and Wassily Kandinsky, who wanted to explore the relationship between form and color.

 Final thoughts